usuaero/MachUpX/How_To_Create_Input_Files.md

 other JSON objects are properly specified in the scene object, MachUp will automatically load all other required objects.

-Boolean values are defined with a 1 or a 0.
+Boolean values are encoded as a 1 or a 0.

 ### Units

 MachUp allows the user to specify the units for each value if they desire.
-For float values, this is done by making the vaule a list where the first element is the actual value and the second element is a string specifying the units.
+For float values, this is done by making the value a list where the first element is the actual value and the second element is a string specifying the units.
 For example:

 ```python